Mohan Zhang

 Stuff I like doing around Stockholm

 Generally speaking, everything is more exciting in Stockholm because of the language layer and cultural unknowns (yes I’ve bought shoes, but have I bought them in Swedish before?
-80% of the time there is no difference, but the 20% curveballs really keep me on my toes).
+80% of the time there is no difference, but the 20% curveballs really keep me on my toes as someone who is reintegrating into the culture).

 Public transit